ianrastall/text-utils/books/ada/book-ada-02.md

 # Chapter 2: Ada's Strong Typing System

-Airbus Defence and Space engineers have described Ada's type system as a "first line of defense" that turns potential debugging nightmares into compile-time feedback.
+Airbus Defence and Space engineers describe Ada's type system as a first line of defense that turns potential debugging nightmares into compile-time feedback.
 This chapter explores how that philosophy plays out in practice.

 ## 2.1 The Philosophy of Ada's Type System